shashankkk05/shashankkk05/README.md

-- 🔭 I’m currently working on:--
+- 🔭 I’m currently working on:-
 - A Stock Market Price Prediction website
 - An AI-powered Daily Journal Web App using the MERN stack with sentiment analysis and speech-to-text